Development team

 • Detailed documentation is a must to ensure smooth operation

-• Every decision made must be precise and final to avoid the risks that cause a lot of duplication in the product development stages.
+• Every decision must be precise and final to avoid the risks that cause a lot of duplication in the product development stages.

-Agile processes emphasize reacting to change instead of following a predetermined plan, communication between team members, etc. In other words, teams use Agile development methodology to reduce risks such as errors, cost overruns, and changing requirements.
+In other words, teams use Agile development methodology to reduce risks such as errors, cost overruns, and changing requirements.

 Therefore, in the Agile method, it is very important to communicate and interact continuously between members, heavily collaborative, focus on the strength and effectiveness of the team, along with customer and different user’s feedback.
-Plus, it is an iterative pattern that includes lots of testing as the development progresses, it also focuses on presenting the working software rather than the documentation.

-With projects that always have rapidly changing requirements, Agile is perfectly suited to apply, thereby helping the team to react quickly and immediately, accelerating the speed and efficiency of the process.
-At the same time, Agile is also applied to the development process of software products in the niche, helping the development team to implement many additional ideas and quickly when thoroughly researching and understanding the market.
+With projects that always have rapidly changing requirements, Agile is perfectly suited to apply, helping the team react quickly and immediately, accelerating the speed and efficiency of the process.

-Pros and Cons
+Pros and Cons of Agile Methodologies

 Upsides: